 There are a number of good network map tools on the market, but in my view, some are better equipped to handle the task than others.
 Some are tools you can use to help you map the network yourself.
 Others look at your network and map it automatically.
 Automatic network mappers result in fewer mistakes and missed devices, and are designed to adapt when a new server or node is added to the network.
 I recommend trying Network Performance Monitor as an all-in-one network map and performance tool for any size environment.

-6 Best FREE Patch Management Software in 2020 – Network maintenance involves more than monitoring the topology—you need to make sure you’re keeping on top of all your patches and updates, among other priorities.
+6 Best FREE Patch Management Software – Network maintenance involves more than monitoring the topology—you need to make sure you’re keeping on top of all your patches and updates, among other priorities.
 There are a number of free patch management solutions that can help you.
 Here are my top picks.